 Welcome to the Goal-based Leadership Site

 Goal-based Leadership explores the strategic roles of a manager: how to act on trends and events; engage and communicate with key stakeholders; set your own goals and drive changes; analyze and report on performance and adjust your decisions and actions on this basis.
-Goal-based Leadership is an efficient strategic management approach to deliver strategy.
+Goal-based Leadership is an efficient management approach to deliver strategy.

 Goal-based leadership is based on four management principles: